davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 plots maximum hourly vs. daily total precipitation histogram for all cities
 * OpenMeteoEDA_202306_v006 boxplot for daily total vs. maximum hourly precipitation for a single city
 * OpenMeteoEDA_202306_v006 boxplot for daily total vs. maximum hourly precipitation for a second city
+* OpenMeteoEDA_202306_v006 boxplot for daily total vs. maximum hourly precipitation for a third city